Richard Golian

 • Hypersensitivity or hyposensitivity to sensory inputs (e.g., sounds, lights, textures).

-• Unusual reactions to sounds, colors, or physical touch.
+• Unusual reactions to sounds, colours, or physical touch.

 • Difficulty understanding others' perspectives.